Epoxy Floor Coatings: 10 Tips for New Construction of Concrete Floors

 Outdoor concrete, whether broom finished, exposed aggregate or integral color, should be protected from the elements.
 Salt, acidic water and other errosive substances will quickly degrade the surface of sidewalks, porches and pool decks.

 The easiest sealers to apply (and rejuvenate) are penetrating, silane/siloxane sealers.
-We have used and highly recommend CSF-21 Penetrating Sealer.
+We have used and highly recommend these types of sealers.
 We wrote an entire blog about using these around pool decks.

 The staff of Stronghold Floors can also assist with commercial projects.
 We work with architects, project managers and designers to design the coatings solution that best fits your requirements.